 Students who have already earned an undergraduate degree at the University of Pittsburgh with a minimum GPA of 2.75 and who are returning to complete a second degree in a major offered through SCI will be considered for admission.

 Students who fall into this category should apply directly to the School of Computing and Information.
+Application links can be found on the Take the Next Step page.
 Applicants should note the following:

 - Course work for the second degree will continue to be recorded on the original University of Pittsburgh undergraduate transcript